 Make sure you understand the significance of the charges against you by retaining a powerful second offense DUI lawyer.
-Brett Metcalf, Criminal Defense Attorney, P.A., has what it takes to help you clear your name.
+Metcalf Falls, Criminal Defense Attorneys, P.A., has what it takes to help you clear your name.
 Start working on your defense strategy as soon as today when you contact our office for a confidential case evaluation by calling (813) 258-4800.

 When Can You Be Charged with a Second DUI in Tampa?